symblai/symbl-docs/docs/web-sdk/introduction.md

 ---

 :::note In Beta Phase
 This feature is in the Beta phase.
 If you have any questions, ideas or suggestions please reach out to us at devrelations@symbl.ai.
 :::

-The Web SDK allows you to add Symbl’s Conversation Intelligence into your JavaScript application directly into the browser.
+The Web SDK is a Typescript application that allows you to add Symbl’s Conversation Intelligence into your JavaScript application directly into the browser.
 It provides a pre-defined set of classes for easy utilization of our Streaming and Subscribe APIs.

 :::info
 The Web SDK is currently available with Symbl’s Streaming and Subscribe APIs.